 Motorcycle Safety Courses in Louisiana

-For more advanced motorcyclists, there is also a 5-hour Advanced Rider Course, which helps riders practice cornering, braking and evasive maneuvering techniques to keep them safer on the road.
+For more advanced motorcyclists, there is also a 5-hour Advanced Rider Course, which helps riders practice cornering, braking, and evasive maneuvering techniques to keep them safer on the road.

-Operating your Motorcycle After Getting A Motorcycle Endorsement
+After Getting Your Motorcycle Endorsement

-- You must wear eye protection, unless your motorcycle has a windshield
+- You must wear eye protection unless your motorcycle has a windshield

 - Your motorcycle must be inspected every year